Yes. Chiropractors have extensive training in radiology and are licensed to take x-rays.

 Everyone has a spine; therefore, people of all ages can be adjusted.

 No. A workout is certainly recommended; however, spinal vertebrae and joints of the body must be specifically realigned by a licensed chiropractor.
 A workout will not adjust your spine and joints.
-Once spinal correction is achieved, our goal is to ensure you can workout safely and we carefully assist you in the proper way to do it.
+Once the spinal correction is achieved, our goal is to ensure you can workout safely, and we carefully assist you in the proper way to do it.

 To become a chiropractor, one must complete 4 years of undergraduate college/university followed by 4 more years of chiropractic college/university.
 Once completed, a Doctor of Chiropractic Degree is earned.